marlongrunden/portfolio/content/portfolio/gami.md

 weight = 2
 +++

-Working with Robert upward at Upward Studios, We crafted a quirky, in-your-face track for Gami's "Unmissable Chicken" campaign thats filled with K-pop and EDM influences.
+Working with Robert upward at Upward Studios, we crafted a quirky, in-your-face track for Gami's "Unmissable Chicken" campaign that's filled with K-pop and EDM influences.

 <!--more-->